starlinglab/integrity-v2/docs/quickstart.md

 attr get --cid <CID> --attr project_id ipfs-camp-demo
 ```

-## Example Workflow with Local CLI
+## Example Workflow: Local CLI
-With the CLI you install on your local machine, you can use the commands `get`, `set`, `search`, and `export`.
-Note that unless you have the encryption key on your local machine, you will not be able to inspect encrypted attributes.
+With the CLI you install on your local machine, you can use the commands, appended with `attr`, including `get`, `set`, `search`, and `export`.
+Note that you cannot encrypt or inspect encrypted attributes.

 _Unless you set it up differently, all commands will should be run in the folder where the binary is installed appended by `./starling`_